enviodev/docs/blog/2023-10-19-envio-celebrates-first-grantee-project-multi-chain-liquidation-metrics-indexer.md

 When asked what motivated him to build the indexer, Joss provided an insightful response:

-> *Liquidation bots are a crucial component of CompoundV2 and you can think of liquidations in DeFi as a “high-stakes race”, where bots compete to execute smart contract functions before anyone else.
+> _Liquidation bots are a crucial component of CompoundV2 and you can think of liquidations in DeFi as a “high-stakes race”, where bots compete to execute smart contract functions before anyone else.
 This function comes into play when a user's position becomes under-collateralized, i.e. they are borrowing more value than they've supplied as collateral.
 The first bot triggers this function and receives a reward proportionate to the severity of the under-collateralized account's status […] This competitive environment demands hyper-performance and ingenuity, pushing bot developers to efficiently program and optimize to keep ahead […].
 I humbly knew I wasn’t going to be able to build a bot in my free time that competes with bots funded by fully staffed LLCs, but I did notice an opportunity.
 Compound V2 is one of the most forked lending protocols and many of the smaller protocols that forked Compound V2 don’t have the community, market cap, or presence to catch the attention of the maintainers of the leviathan liquidation bots […].
 The problem I needed to solve was identifying potential target protocols to deploy my liquidation bot onto.
-A good target would be one without much liquidator bot activity but large liquidations occurring* - Joss
+A good target would be one without much liquidator bot activity but large liquidations occurring_ - Joss
->

 With that context all cleared up, let’s dive into how Joss approached building his indexer using Envio 👇

 For milestone A of the project, our grantee created an indexer for a single Compound V2 fork.
 To do this, Joss first decided on what data he wanted to collect.
 He was interested in the `LiquidateBorrow` event that is emitted by the Compound V2 fork’s smart contract each time a liquidation bot succeeded.
-The signature of LiquidateBorrow event emits the following information:
+The signature of LiquidateBorrow event is as follows:

 ```solidity
 LiquidateBorrow(address liquidator, address borrower, uint repayAmount, address cTokenCollateral, uint seizeTokens)
 ```

-This would allow Joss to collect information about liquidator addresses, amounts won by each liquidator, all liquidated accounts, amounts lost by each liquidated account, most popular tokens to liquidate, etc. Next our grantee defined the chain and contract addresses in the config (config.yaml), and the logic for the event handlers (EventHandlers.ts) to sort the said event data into the defined schema (schema.graphql).
+This would allow Joss to collect information about liquidator addresses, amounts won by each liquidator, all liquidated accounts, amounts lost by each liquidated account, most popular tokens to liquidate, etc. Next our grantee defined the chain and contract addresses in the config (`config.yaml`), and the logic for the event handlers (`EventHandlers.ts`) to sort the said event data into the defined schema (`schema.graphql`).

 For milestone B, our grantee extended the indexer to support indexing events from multiple CompoundV2 forks across various chains.
 This process involved pasting more addresses into the config with no further changes to the handlers being required.
 The following CompoundV2 forks were indexed across various chains: